16 Different, Off-the-Beaten-Path Winter Activities to Try This Season

 No ice-skating experience is needed – you can even wear sneakers to start out: participants just strap a special sliding device on your shoes.
 Teams are made up of four members, and if you’re a newbie, trainers will show you the optimum way to balance and slide on the ice.

 The Albany club holds two free annual open houses during its October to March season, in its indoor rink.
-This season’s winter open house is scheduled for January 7 and 8.
+This season’s winter open house is scheduled for January 5.
 “It’s good exercise, and we have a great time, too.
 It’s mostly all about the fun,” says O’Neill.

 She notes that their gym offers classes for kids starting as young as 18 months of age.
 “You’re never too young to start gymnastics; lots of kids begin with our Mommy & Me courses, and train with us up till about age 16 or 17,” she says.